FYI holds information related to a task in the Drawer which displays on the right-hand side.

 When you create a task, your name will automatically be selected as the delegator.
 You can select a different user from the drop-down if relevant.

 A Due Date is given as a default for a new task.
 The default is one day from today's date.
-This can be changed by clicking on the field and selecting from the calendar.
-The number of days in the future that the Due Date is set by default is set up in the Practice Settings.
-Refer to Practice Settings.
+This can be changed by clicking on the field and selecting from the calendar, or type the date in the format dd/mm/yyyy.
+The default number of days from today's date that is set for the Due Date is set in the Practice Settings (refer to Managing Practice Settings).

 The Status for a new task defaults to Not Started.
 As the task progresses, its Status can be updated to “In Progress”, “Complete” or “Rejected”.

 If the Task is being created or updated for an existing document, the Document field is included and displays the name of the document the Task is attached to.

 From the open a Task, you can use the Preview pane of the Task to display a preview of the email or document that the Task was created for.